-Ever woken up feeling like your neck is so stiff that it’s actually immobile?
-Many people have and contribute that to “sleeping the wrong way”, poor posture, or maybe a pinched nerve.
-Although neck pain can be a sign of something more serious like a cervical spine disorder or a herniated disk, it is very likely that you can ease the pain on your own.
-Here is a list of some simple exercises that can loosen you up!
+Ever wake up feeling like your neck is so stiff that it’s actually immobile?
+Obviously, many people have, and often attribute that to sleeping the “wrong way,” poor posture, or even sciatica.
+Of course, neck pain can be a sign of something more serious, like a cervical spine disorder or a herniated disk.
+However, it’s very likely that you can ease the pain on your own.
+Here is a list of some simple exercises that can loosen you up and eliminate the pain:

 5 Easy Exercises to Get Rid of A Stiff Neck